new-mikha/HG-UV79/README.md

 - Stuff related to e.g. frequency differences etc.

-So if you forgot about it, then you might end up with one channel having Narrow bancwidth, while other suddenly becomes Wide and you start hearing chatters from the other channels.
+So if you forgot about it, then you might end up with one channel having Narrow bandwidth, while the other suddenly becomes Wide and you start hearing chatters from the other channels.
 Keeping that in mind, set up all those things first before you start saving the channels.